 This weekly get-together offers all new mothers and their babies the opportunity to share and network about life with your new baby!
 The group is led by an experienced Elliot Hospital Registered Nurse who is also an International Board Certified Lactation Consultant.
 Topics shared include feeding, crying, sleeping, relationships, and finding your new balance in life.
 Guest speakers are invited throughout the year.

-The TEARS Support Group is facilitated by a peer companion and a nurse with experience caring for bereaved families.
-Meetings are informational with an opportunity to share your story and meet others who have had similar experiences.
+The TEARS Support Group is facilitated by our NH TEARS Chapter leaders and a nurse with experience caring for bereaved families.
+Meetings are informal and provide an opportunity to share your story and meet others who have had similar experiences.

-The Memory Garden Service is held rain or shine in May on the Sunday of Memorial Day weekend at 1pm.
+The Memory Garden Service is held rain or shine in May on the Sunday before Memorial Day.

 Inpatient Postpartum Depression Risk Assessment